Skip to content

 Frequently, a candidate views a cover letter as the runner-up, but this is not the case.
 A cover letter is your stepping stone to getting your CV noticed and a means to making your profile stand out.

-Don’t Repeat Yourself
+1. Don’t Repeat Yourself

 The number one mistake with cover letters is just reiterating what you have already put on your CV.
 Instead, match your skills in relation to the job you are applying for.
 Delve deep into your skills and experience and speak about your personal qualities which you haven’t yet mentioned.
 Next, move on to any holes in your CV, perhaps you took a year out, or did a very random degree, explain the relevance of this in your cover letter.

-Be Non-Generic
+2. Be Non-Generic

 Cover Letters can be very easily predicted, my name is….
 I am applying for….
-I have experience in…., of course all these statements are worth adding in.
-However, depending on the job you are applying for, why not add in a little creativity.
-Lets say you are a coder or a developer, why not add a coding riddle into the mix, gaining the hiring managers attention.
+I have experience in…., of course, all these statements are worth adding in.
+However, depending on the job you are applying for, why not add in a little creativity?
+Let’s say you are a coder or a developer, why not add a coding riddle into the mix, gaining the hiring manager’s attention?
 Perhaps, you want to completely step away from the normal format of your average cover letter, using very little text, and illustrate your experience with diagrams and graphs, making your cover letter stand out for the right reasons.

-Customize It
+3. Customize It

-Short and Strong
+4. Short and Strong

-To finish, close out your cover letter with a strong statement, which will keep you in the hiring managers mind.
-Let them know you will hit the ground running from the get go and that you want a chance to meet, to further explain how you could enhance their company with your experience.
+To finish, close out your cover letter with a strong statement, which will keep you in the hiring manager’s mind.
+Let them know you will hit the ground running from the get-go and that you want a chance to meet, to further explain how you could enhance their company with your experience.
 Furthermore, be sure to include a call to action, you will follow up with a call next week or you will await on their reply.
 Don’t leave yourself open to confusion on who is contacting who.

 About Allen Recruitment

-Posted in: Career Resources
+Posted in: Job Seeking Resources

 Unlock your recruitment potential